k-disaster/k-disaster/README.md

-### Hi there 👋
+## Hi there 👋

-Hi this is k-disaster.
+Hi, I'm k-disaster.
 I'm Python and JavaScript enthusiast.
 I love to build stuff with these languages.

 - :hourglass: I'm currently working on to upgrade my skills in
   - ReactJS